An article delayed due to procrastination 😭.

 Done is better than perfect.

-In the process of setting goals and striving for them, he realized he wasn’t perfect.
-However, without accepting the challenge, he wouldn’t have improved as much as he did later.
+In the process of setting goals and striving for them, he found himself not perfect, but if he didn’t accept the challenge, he would be far from as good as he is later.

-Overall, conquering procrastination involves restructuring your cognitive perception of behavior, recognizing procrastinatory actions, changing the ingrained habits of procrastination thinking, managing emotions to facilitate the transition, determining the course of action, and implementing it effectively.
+Overall, overcoming procrastination is about rebuilding cognitive recognition of behavior, perceiving procrastination behavior, changing the inertia of procrastination thinking, controlling emotions to stabilize the transformation of anti-procrastination habits, and determining the direction of action and implementing it to completion.

-Lastly, here’s a TED talk on procrastination: Do You Procrastinate?.
+Finally, there is a TED Talk on procrastination: Do You Procrastinate?.